luckybuwai/Lychee-Cube-3D-Printer/README.md

 `Lychee Cube` is an open source project designed out of personal interest. \
 The project is named ‘Lychee’, a fruit of southern China.

-The Lychee Cube project provides a DIY Kit for a compact 3D printer that maximizes printing space utilization.
-The frame size of this machine is L310 mm x W310 mm x H340mm.
-The building size is X200 mm x Y200 mm x Z150mm.
+This project provides a DIY Kit for a compact 3D printer that maximizes printing space utilization.
+The frame size of this machine is L310 mm * W310 mm * H340mm.
+The building size is X200 mm * Y200 mm * Z150mm.

 Main features of this machine include the Core-XY belt motion system, triple-Z auto bed leveling, linear rail guided XYZ movement, 220V heating bed, robust frame, low centre of gravity construction and so on.

 ## Declaration
 This project is licensed under the GPLV3 Open-Source Agreement. \
-Open source of Lychee Cube project is limited to self-designed components and structures The cited third-party models and electronics still follow their original open source or commercial agreements.
+Open source of this project is limited to self-designed components and structures.
+The third-party models and electronics used in this project still follow their original open source or commercial agreements.

 ## BOM (work in progress)